tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-02-WD_KCRCO_B/unit-4/talk-06-talk-06-Web_Design_and_Development/talk-06-Web_Design_and_Development.md

 ---
 icon:
-  type: carbon:development
+  type: mdi:help-circle-outline
-  color: 03A9F4
+  color: 398126
 ---

-Web Design and Development

-This module focuses on the Web Design and Development Process, from User Experience (UX), Planning,  ...
+This module focuses on the Web Design and Development Process, from User Experience (UX), Planning, Responsive Design, to Development and Maintenance. ...